-Read as an academic novel, Soumission offers a tragicomic outlook at the connection between the intellectual world and politics since all of it is set simultaneously and within the political intrigue unfolding outside the campus gates .
-The two contexts are manifestly juxtaposed and concentrates its attention upon the nature of this connection. it offers a repetitive series of scenes that circumscribe, complicate and reiterate the question of the notion of academia and its relation to political trend and upheavals.
+A campus novel is habitually set within the confines of campus, however, Submission weaves the depiction of academic life with the depiction of events unfolding outside.
+Read as a campus novel, Submission offers a tragicomic outlook on the connection between the intellectual world and politics since the action among the faculty staff is occurring simultaneously with the radical political developments taking place outside the campus gates .
+The term “politics” is employed here in its broader sense, as designating any activity designed to preserve or change the mode of existence and living conditions within a complex social system.
+The two contexts are manifestly juxtaposed, and the novel concentrates its attention upon the nature of this connection.
+It offers a repetitive series of scenes that circumscribe, complicate, and reexamine the place of academia and its relation to political trends and upheavals.
+It thus raises the question of academic responsibility for society, especially in times of crisis.
+Evidently, the novel’s “Republic of Science” ignores political reality even when the latter encroaches upon its hallowed halls of learning.

-Here I employ the term “politics” in a broader sense, as an activity designed to preserve or to change the mode of existence and living conditions within a complex social system.
-A campus novel is habitually set within the confines of campus, but Soumission juxtaposes the depiction of academic life with the unfolding of events outside.
-Thus it raises the question of academic responsibility for society, especially in times of crisis.
-Evidently, the novel’s “Republic of Science” ignores political reality even when it encroaches on the ivory tower.

-Houellebecq heads in two directions when responding to these questions.
-On the one hand, over-involvement in politics, with debilitating implications for research and teaching.
-On the other hand, under-involvement in political life, which amounts to the disengagement of the ivory tower from the teeming reality below it, with consequences in terms of both social irresponsibility and a negative return on government investment.
+In his response to these questions, Houellebecq leads us in two different directions.
+On the one hand, over-involvement in politics has debilitating implications for research and education.
+On the other hand, under-involvement in political life, which amounts to the disengagement of the ivory tower from the teeming reality below it, has grave consequences both in terms of social irresponsibility and a negative return on government investment.

-***

-Over involovement
+Over-involvement

-The obvious manifestation of the politicization of academia is personified, in both real life and Soumission, by the intellectual who serves political interests, or seeks promotion by associating with those with money and power.
-This is overt and opportunistic conduct and in Soumission, it involves taking part in efforts to boycott Israel as a stepping stone to academic promotion and then promulgating the Islamic party’s concepts in writing and in action.
+The obvious manifestation of the politicization of academia is personified by the intellectual who serves political interests or seeks promotion by associating with those with money and power.
+In Submission, such opportunism is exemplified by academics who take part in efforts to boycott Israel as a stepping stone to academic promotion and then promulgate the Islamic party’s concepts in writing and in action.